microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDeviceRegisteredOwner.md

 ```

 ## Description
-the Get-EntraBetaDeviceRegisteredOwner cmdlet gets the registered owner of a device in Microsoft Entra ID.
+The Get-EntraBetaDeviceRegisteredOwner cmdlet gets the registered owner of a device in Microsoft Entra ID.

 ## Examples